 We are not responsible for how these providers handle your data on these external websites, since we have no control over how these providers deal with your personal data.
 Please visit the websites of the respective providers directly for additional information.

-XIII.
+XV.
 Precautionary Measures

 Within the framework of the technical administration of the website, we have implemented technical and organizational measures to protect your data from intentional or accidental manipulation, access by unauthorised third parties, loss, destruction or modification.